2016killer/gmod_uparkour3/README_en.md

 For UPAction and UPEffect, we should treat them as static containers and must not store any runtime results in them.

 The lifecycle synchronization of UPAction and UPEffect is always one-time-only.
 Since the synchronized data is a table, developers can add custom markers and send it independently if multiple synchronizations are required.

+It is not supported to operate the track in Start or Clear.
+This may cause confusion in the lifecycle, as they usually run within the net.Start context, which is read-only.
+One can operate the track either in the next frame using a timer or in act's Think.
 ```

 ### Data Security